bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 1. The network I/O logic could be made asynchronous (i.e., could use non-blocking sockets).
-This is not very important for higher level languages like Python, etc. but for languages like Rust, etc.  Non-blocking I/O can enable client applications to achieve higher throughput, at the cost of higher complexity of SDK implementation.
-One could leverage some well known open source libraries which make it easier to achieve async I/O.  For example, Java SDK uses [`netty`](https://github.com/bloomberg/blazingmq-sdk-java/tree/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/net) to achieve async I/O fairly easily.
+This is not very important for higher level languages like Python, etc. but is for languages like Rust, etc.  Non-blocking I/O can enable client applications to achieve higher throughput, at the cost of higher complexity of SDK implementation.
+One could leverage some well known open source libraries which make it easier to achieve async I/O.  For example, the Java SDK uses [`netty`](https://github.com/bloomberg/blazingmq-sdk-java/tree/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/net) to achieve async I/O fairly easily.

 2. For SDKs which are highly asynchronous in their implementation, it can be